fatih/sicp/solutions/chapter1.md

 It results as:

 ```
-#e0.25666...
+#e0.25
-#e0.25066...
+#e0.25
 ```

-Compared to the `integral` procedure it's worse for small numbers of `n` but is much more better for larger numbers of `n`
+Compared to the previous `integral` procedure, this is much more better.